acworkma/azlab/hclab/readme.md

 - eg_topic.azcli - creates an event grib topic
 - eg_webapp.azcli - deploy a sample app to view the event grid
+- eg_subscribe.azcli - subscribe to the topic
+- eg_event.azcli - send an event